ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 The API Catalog is a document listing hyperlinks to a Publisher's APIs.
 The Publisher may host this API Catalog document at any URI(s) they choose.
 Hence the API Catalog document URI of example.com/my_api_catalog.json can be requested directly, or via a request to example.com/.well-known/api-catalog, which the Publisher will resolve to example.com/my_api_catalog.

 The Publisher MUST publish the API Catalog document in the Linkset format application/linkset+json (section 4.2 of {{!RFC9264}}).
 In addition, the Publisher MAY make additional formats available via content negotiation (section 5.3 of {{!HTTP}}) to their /.well-known/api-catalog location.
 A non-exhaustive list of such formats that support the automated discovery, and machine (and human) usage of a Publisher's APIs, is listed below.

 The API Catalog document MUST include hyperlinks to API endpoints, and is RECOMMENDED to include useful metadata, such as usage policies, API version information, links to the OpenAPI Specification [OAS] definitions for each API, etc. .
 If the Publisher does not include these metadata directly in the API Catalog document, they SHOULD make that metadata available at the API endpoint URIs they have listed (see {{api-catalog-example-linkset-bookmarks}} for an example).

 Some suitable API Catalog document formats include:

-* (RECOMMENDED) A linkset {{!RFC9264}} of API endpoints and information to facilitate API usage.
+* (RECOMMENDED) A linkset in JSON Document format (section 4.2 of {{!RFC9264}}) of API endpoints and information to facilitate API usage.
 The linkset SHOULD include a profile parameter (section 5 of {{!RFC9264}}) with a Profile URI {{!RFC7284}} value of 'THIS-RFC-URL' to indicate the linkset is representing an API Catalog document as defined above.
+Appendix A includes example API Catalog documents based on the linkset format.
 * An APIs.json document [APIsjson]
 * API bookmarks that represent an API entry-point URI, which may be followed to discover purpose and usage
 * A RESTDesc semantic description for hypermedia APIs [RESTdesc]
 * A Hypertext Application Language document [HAL]
-* An extension to the Schema.org WebAPI type [WebAPIext]
+* An extension to the Schema.org WebAPI type [WebAPIext].

-Appendix A includes example API Catalog documents based on the linkset format.
+If a Publisher already lists their APIs in a format other than linkset but wish to utiise the /.well-known/api-catalog URI, then:
+* they MUST also implement a linkset with, at minimum, hyperlinks to API endpoints - see the exmple of  {{<<api-catalog-example-linkset-bookmarks}} in Appendix A.
+* they MAY support content negotiation at the /.well-known/api-catalog URI to allow their existing format to be returned.

 # Conformance to RFC8615  {#CONFORM-RFC8615}